umich-hist-399/campus-histories/blurbs/cclittle.md

 - Built in 1925 for the medical school by famed Detroit and Ann Arbor architect Albert Kahn who designed many buildings on campus.
 - Now houses many Natural Sciences departments.
 (Department of Microbiology box 1951-1979).
 - The building is situated on the northeast corner of the original parameters of the [Central Campus Diag](https://umich-hist-399.github.io/campus-histories/essays/diag).
+The building is constructed in a triangular shape on the corner and features Ionic columns and a brick facade.
 - Named after Clarence Cook Little, University of Michigan president from 1925-1929.
 (Meer, 2017).
 - There has been recent controversy over the naming rights to this building as its namesake supported eugenics during his lifetime.
 (Meer, 2017).
 This controversy comes in the midst of a climate of ongoing between the public and the University over who has the right to name buildings that affect many people logistically and emotionally.
 (Meer, 2017).
 - “C.C.
 Little” is also the site of a major bus stop all University and many Ann Arbor buses.
 (Meer, 2017).